rust-bakery/nom/doc/nom_recipes.md

 The parsers allow the grouping character `_`, which allows one to group the digits by byte, for
 example: `0xA4_3F_11_28`.
 If you prefer to exclude the `_` character, the lambda to convert from a string slice to an integer value is slightly simpler.
-You can also strip the `_` from the string slice that is returned, which is demonstrated in the second hexdecimal number parser.
+You can also strip the `_` from the string slice that is returned, which is demonstrated in the second hexadecimal number parser.

 If you wish to limit the number of digits in a valid integer literal, replace `many1` with `many_m_n` in the recipes.